 Can I use frozen strawberries instead of fresh?

 Yes, absolutely!
-Just make sure to thaw and drain them well before using, so your Strawberry Cream Cheese Dump Cake doesn’t turn out too watery.
+Just make sure to thaw and drain them well before using, so your trawberry Cream Cheese Dump Cake doesn’t turn out too watery.

 Do I have to soften the cream cheese?